palewire/first-automated-chart/docs/index.md

 ## What is an API?

-Before we start, lets clear up the obvious questions.
+Before we start, lets answer the obvious questions.
 What the heck is an API?
 And why do programmers talk about them so much?

 Officially, [API](https://en.wikipedia.org/wiki/API) is an acronym that stands for application programming interface.
 But that's pretty jargony too and probably doesn't clear things up much.